4ndrebar/static_field/README.md

 # Static Field Simulator

 ## Overview
-The Static Field Simulator is a Python-based simulation tool designed to model and evolve a static electric field in a 2D grid.
-The system applies numerical methods such as convolution and Gaussian filtering to simulate the evolution of electric potentials and fields within a given space.
-It is particularly useful for exploring how static fields evolve under boundary conditions and other constraints.
+The Static Field Simulator is a Python-based simulation tool designed to model a static electric field in a 2D grid.

 ## Features
-- Simulate the evolution of a static field over multiple iterations.
+- Calculate a static Electric field for a distribution of Insulators and conductors.
-- Convolution and Gaussian filtering for smoothing and processing.
+- The solution is calculated with the relaxation method.
 - Support for boundary conditions (e.g., conductors) in the simulation.
 - Early stopping criteria based on error convergence.
 - Efficient handling of 2D slices of 3D data for faster processing.